View

 Storybook

 Using these properties should help you compose groups of elements together, as well as build full page layouts.
-Note, that gap property supports any number value you pass to it and will apply a multiplier of an x1 unit token, which is 4px by default.
+Note that the gap property supports any number value you pass to it and will apply a multiplier of an x1 unit token, which is 4px by default.
 For example, here gap is 8px:

 <View align="center" gap={2} direction="row">